apanana/TestyCache/readme.md

 ### Run system

+In order to make testing easier and faster, we made a python script that runs the test in

 An even more useful help to testing is the python script that runs tests on caches automatically.

 The idea is this: Each test is called by a unique command line option.
 The python script runs through the specified executable(s) and the specified test(s) and runs them and produces a summary of the results.
 This  allows us to see which tests are crashing/failing on which caches and should hopefully allow us to create many more reliable tests.